Dansby Swanson Player Props: Cubs vs. Mets

-Dansby Swanson -- with a slugging percentage of .333 in his past 10 games, including zero homers) -- will be in action for the Chicago Cubs versus the New York Mets, with Kodai Senga on the hill, on May 24 at 7:40 PM ET.
+On Thursday, Dansby Swanson (.273 on-base percentage in past 10 games, 94 points below season-long percentage) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:40 PM ET.

-In his last game, he went 1-for-5 with an RBI against the Mets.
+In his previous game he had a one-hit performance (1-for-4) against the Mets.

 Dansby Swanson Game Info & Props vs. the Mets